PedroHenrique18/Compilers/Lab10/Ast/readme.md

 # Laboratory 02 - Semantic Analyzer

-The codes were developed for professor JUDSON SANTIAGO where you find [here](https://github.com/JudsonSS/Compiladores/tree/master/Labs/Lab10)
+The codes were developed by professor JUDSON SANTIAGO where you find [here](https://github.com/JudsonSS/Compiladores/tree/master/Labs/Lab10)

 ## This project includes automatic conversion the `int` for `bool`.